The Curator is Dead (2014), tableau vivant in collaboration with Siri Hjorth. Photographer: Karoline Hjorth

 DONNY JOHNSON – Born 1960, abstract painter.

-killing a man and then attacking
+Incarcerated after killing a man and then attacking

 a prison guard.
-Now serving three life
+Now serving three life sentences at the

 Pelican Bay State Prison in California, where he’s